mebusy/notes/dev_notes/AI_CS188_MDP.md

 So it's actually not obvious at all.
 How would you figure out from optimal values how to act ?

-The answer is basically you've got to do expectimax.
-I need basically unroll and expertimax one layer and do a one-step lookahead.
+**The answer is basically you've got to do expectimax.
+I need basically unroll and expertimax one layer and do a one-step lookahead.**

 So what I'll do is to consider every action *a* from state *s* and figure out which is the good one.
 So I need to consider every action *a* , and then for each action I need to consider all of the results s' that action could have.
 Now for each action *a*, we know the score is gonna be an average over the s's.

- - Let’s imagine we have the optimal values V<sup>\*<sup>(s)
 - How should we act?
     - It’s not obvious!
 - We need to do a mini-expectimax (one step)
     - ![](../imgs/cs188_mdp_argmax.png)
     - *argmax* means consider all the values , rather than taking the maximum , give me the action  *a* which achieved the maximum.
     - Luckily the discounted future I've assumed I actually have already (V<sup>\*</sup>(s)).
 So this is all the expectimax I need to do.
         - 对每个action， 计算 K+1 的q-value
 - This is called **policy extraction** , since it gets the policy implied by the values
     - Action selection from values is kind of a pain.
 This process by which I take values which maybe optimal or may not and I computer a one-step lookahead policy according to them is called **policy extraction**.
 Because what is does is it digs out the policy that those values imply.
 It requires a one-step expectimax from every state to reconstruct.